 Maths is an inspiring and thought-provoking subject and the Maths department at St John Henry Newman School are dedicated to encouraging our pupils to engage in lessons and become excellent mathematicians.

-In KS3 we follow the White Rose Mastery Learning Scheme of work.
-The yearly framework and ‘small steps’ progression, guide students through the processes and skills needed to be succesful in Mathematics.
-The scheme is widely used in primary schools throughout the area and the style will be familiar to many students.
-Half termly assesments allow staff and pupils to see how they are progressing.
+In Y7 and 8 we follow the White Rose Mastery Learning Scheme of work.
+The yearly framework and ‘small steps’ progression, guide pupils through the processes and skills needed to be successful in Mathematics building on the work done in KS2.
+The scheme is widely used in primary schools throughout the area and the style will be familiar to many pupils.
+Half termly assessments allow staff and pupils to see how they are progressing.
 The scheme focusses on promoting an in depth understanding of the processes needed to solve problems, using the maths they meet in class, and promotes a mastery of the subject.
+In Year 9 we begin to look towards KS4 and work on a scheme of work designed to build on the work from White Rose to develop the stronger written responses that will be needed at GCSE.
+This hybrid approach allows us to complete the maths content from KS3 and develop the pupils in readiness for what is to come in Yrs.
+10 and 11.

 During Year 8, pupils cover a wide range of topics in maths and learn to solve an increasing variety of problems.
 Pupils continue to practise their mental calculation skills, developing written methods and algebra skills to study number topics in more depth.
 We explore a range of shapes in both 2- and 3-dimensions, learning about their properties.
 Pupils learn more advanced ways to collect, display and analyse data and interpret their results.
 Teaching groups are organised by ability and pupils are regularly assessed to monitor progress.